ttys3/axum-otel-metrics/README.md

 ## prometheus exporter

+check the doc [Advanced Usage](https://docs.rs/axum-otel-metrics/latest/axum_otel_metrics/#advanced-usage) section to see how to use the prometheus exporter

 for prometheus exporter, below metrics will be exported:

 `requests_total` **counter**